wurmlab/SBC361-programming-in-R/2017/practical2.md

 ## Vector with empty elements (as long as practical_attribute_vec)
 phrase_vec <- rep("", times = length(practical_attribute_vec))

-## Loop through the index rather than the vector
+## Loop through the position rather than the vector
-for (index in 1:length(practical_attribute_vec)) {
+for (position in 1:length(practical_attribute_vec)) {

   ## Create phrase, getting attribute from practical_attribute_vec[i]
-  phrase        <- paste("This practical is", practical_attribute_vec[index])
+  phrase        <- paste("This practical is", practical_attribute_vec[position])

-  ## Add phrase to the right index of the results vector
+  ## Add phrase to the right position of the results vector
-  phrase_vec[index] <- phrase
+  phrase_vec[position] <- phrase

 }
 ```

 Once you are comfortable with loops, have a go at the following tasks:

-#### Q7: Write a loop that iterates over the colours red, green, blue, yellow, orange, purple, pink and prints out the index (ie the position of the colour in the vector) and the colour itself.
+#### Q7: Write a loop that iterates over the colours red, green, blue, yellow, orange, purple, pink and prints out the position (ie the position of the colour in the vector) and the colour itself.
 This should be done in human-readable format (i.e. "the colour red is in position 1 in the vector", "the colour blue is in position 2 in the vector", and so on).
 Make sure to indent the code appropriately between the curly brackets.

 #### Q8.
 Write a loop that iterates over the numbers 10 to 100 and stores this number in a separate vector.
 Can you explain the sequence of events that the computer goes through during, say, the 20th iteration?

 #### Q9-A. Write a loop that iterates over the numbers 16 to 49 and prints out the square root of the number each time through (you may have to search around for the square root function).
 Yes we *absolutely* want you to write a loop to do this.

 #### Q9-B. Make the loop from Q9-A store the results to a separate vector called `my_square_roots` instead of just printing the results.
-What's the value of the 3rd iteration?
-What's the sum of the square roots of the numbers 16 to 49?
+What is the value of the 3rd iteration?
+What is the sum of the square roots of the numbers 16 to 49?

 #### Q10.
 Write a loop that iterates over all even numbers between 30 and 90.
 At each iteration, run your function to convert each of these even numbers from kilometres into miles (you created this function in Q2).
 The loop should store the results in a separate vector.